ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

 # Ocean diagnostics

 Ocean diagnostics in MOM6 are configured via the `diag_table` file, which controls all runtime diagnostic output.
 Full details of the `diag_table` format and semantics are available in the [MOM6 docs](https://mom6.readthedocs.io/en/main/api/generated/pages/Diagnostics.html).

-This documentation focuses specifically on the diagnostic filename conventions used by ACCESS-OM3 configurations.
+In ACCESS-OM3, however, users are not expected to edit `diag_table` directly.
+Instead, `diag_table` is generated from higher-level configuration inputs.
+Users should refer to the `README.md` under `diagnostic_profiles` in each configuration branch for guidance.
+Hence this documentation mainly focuses on the resulting diagnostic filename conventions, with only a brief introduction to the process used to generate `diag_table`.

+## How `diag_table` is generated in ACCESS-OM3
+ACCESS-OM3 diagnostics are defined using the following components:

+- `diagnostic_profiles/source_yaml_files/diag_table_source.yaml` - a user-editable yaml file that specifies diagnostic definitions,
+- [`make_diag_table.py`](https://github.com/COSIMA/make_diag_table) - a Python-based helper script (available under `/g/data/vk83/modules`) that generates a valid MOM6 `diag_table` from the the above yaml file.

+The generated `diag_table` is treated as a derived file and should generally not be edited by hand, as manual changes may be overwritten when configurations are regenerated.

 ## `diag_table` Structure
 The `diag_table` consists of three sections: `<title>`, `<file>`, and `<field>`.